Jelmerro/sync_location/README.md

 For missing folders, no output is printed and the program exists with status code 1.
 Optionally, a second argument can be presented that is appended to the base path, this one is not checked for existence though, only the syncthing folder name is.
+Without arguments, JSON is used to show all folders, similar to the module's `.all`.

 ```bash
 sync_location default